sendhyrama/sendhyrama.github.io/README.md

 ### portfolio-website

-Getting started to portfolio website with NextJS and ChakraUI.
+Getting started to portfolio website build with NextJS and ChakraUI.

 ---